Options – The basic framework

 Well, you are right.
 That somebody paying for this is the Options Seller (also called the Option Writer).

 Question: Why does he pay for unlimited losses?

-Answer: The Option Writer is usually a skilled market player with indepth knowledge of the market.
-He is willing to take unlimited risk in return for a limited profit.
+Answer: The Option Writer is usually a skilled market player with an indepth knowledge of the market.
+He is willing to take an unlimited risk in return for a limited profit.
 The premium you pay is his limited income, but if his view is wrong, he will pay you for the unlimited profits you might make.

-In the above case, if Satyam share price rises the Option Seller will lose Rs 15 (he would have sold you the Option at Rs 20 only to buy it back at Rs 35).
+In the above case, if Satyam share price rises the Options Seller will lose Rs 15 (he would have sold you the Option at Rs 20 only to buy it back at Rs 35).
 If Satyam rises further, the Option value will also rise and his losses will be that much higher.

 Question: When will the Option expire and what happens on expiry?